wilsnyeh/dktb/journals/LiamCahill.md

 # Journal entries for MOD 3 group project

+## July 20, 2022
+* Started working on React pages
+Completed setting up routes and paths for user login and signup pages.
+Still not completed. pair programmed with Wilson used hooks and created an auth.js file to authenticate our JWT tokens and user sessions.

+* React parks list
+Siah and Sergey pair programmed to create and populate the main list page with react.

 ## July 19, 2022
 *Finished Poller.py file
+Completed both endpoints for list and detail GET requests for Parks poller.
+**Poller completed successfully**

 ## July 18, 2022
 *Error handled database issues